-Matthew Kibby, Vice-President, Enterprise, Africa & Middle East at Sage, on what companies should do when looking to adopt Digital Transformation.
+Matthew Kibby, Vice-President, Enterprise, Africa and Middle East at Sage, on what companies should do when looking to adopt Digital Transformation.

 Get the whole C-suite involved

 The impact of Digital Transformation on every aspect of the business, from back-office processes to the employee and customer experience, means it’s more important than ever for technology and business strategy to be in lockstep.
 The Chief Executive, CMO (Chief Marketing Officer), CHRO and the CFO (Chief Financial Officer) should all work closely with the CIO and Chief Digital Officer to drive the benefits of digital transformation across the organisation.